 Module 2

-Created for all staff, this module focuses on recognizing, responding to, and reporting child abuse.
+For all staff, this module focuses on recognizing, responding to, and reporting child abuse.
 This module is 75–90 minutes in length.

 Module 3

 For teachers and counselors, this module focuses on teaching the program, engaging families, and discussing the subject matter with confidence.
-This module is 45–60 minutes in length for Early Learning and 60–75 minutes in length for Grades K-5.
+This module is 45–60 minutes in length for Early Learning and 60–75 minutes in length for Kindergarten–Grade 5.

-[View Sample Scenario from All-Staff Training, Module 2] [LINK NEEDED]
+[View a sample scenario from All-Staff Training, Module 2] [LINK NEEDED]

 More to Explore